1. Install the Lumion plug-in for Revit

 3.1: We recommend exporting the model via LiveSync rather than via .DAE format as it is faster and requires fewer resources.
 However, if you prefer to export your model via a file (or if you are using Lumion 8.0 and older), you can export a Lumion Collada file (.DAE) file from Revit using the Lumion LiveSync for Revit Export button in the palette.
 This file can be imported directly into Lumion.

 3.3: If you hold down the Shift key when clicking on the Export button, you will see more options:

 - In Revit, you can mark the Base Point and Survey Point in your project.
 The Lumion exporter settings let you define one of those as the Insertion Point in Lumion.

-- If you choose Base point as insertion point, then 'project North' is taken into account.
+- If you choose Base point as the Insertion Point, then 'project North' is taken into account.

-- If you choose Survey point as insertion point, then 'true North' is taken into account.
+- If you choose Survey point as the Insertion Point, then 'true North' is taken into account.

-- This slider lets you define how detailed rounded/curvy surfaces should be.
+- The Surface Smoothing slider lets you define how detailed curvy surfaces should be.

-- Setting it to the maximum value can have a serious impact on performance and render speeds in Lumion.
+- Setting it to the maximum value can have a serious impact on the time it takes to import the model as well as on performance and render speeds in Lumion.